f5devcentral/f5-big-iq-lab/docs/class2/module5/lab1.rst

 5. Credentials needed for configuring Azure Provider in BIG-IQ

 The following pieces of information is needed to configure an Azure Provider.
-This information is required to make API calls to Azure for resource CRUD operations, either through Java or through Ansible.
+This information is required to make API call to Azure for resource CRUD operations, either through Java or through Ansible.

 - **Subscription Id**: You can get this by clicking on Subscriptions in Azure portal and copying the Subscription Id for the f5-AZR_7801_PTG_MANOVA-Dev subscription
 - **Tenant Id**: Go to Azure Active Directory → Properties and copy the value of the Directory ID.
 This is the tenant Id.